snook20/QRoom/readme.md

 Streaming is only available for Spotify premium users.

-# What's new
+# React
-QRoom is in the process of being moved to React, for cleanliness and speed.
-It's going to be nicer and easier to maintain and grow this way -- hopefully.

-**This means that front end code must be built.**
+QRoom front end is now a React app.

+Here's what that looks like:

+`index.html` contains only the html page for the login button.
+This page is not on React, it's just a straight html -- no even JavaScript.
+Just a button that gets pressed and redirects the user to Spotify authorization and eventually to `qroom.html`.

+`qroom.html` is the only other html page.
+It simply has a container `div` for React stuff.
+The React stuff is controlled by a webpack generated script -- `public/dist/qroom.bundle.js'.

+## Webpack

-Right now, we are using webpack with babel loaders to convert post-modern JS and JSX into a single `qroom.bundle.js` file that is `<script>`ed in from the html.
+Right now, we are using webpack with babel loaders to convert post-modern JS and JSX into a single `qroom.bundle.js` file that is `<script>`ed in from the `qroom.html`.

 To build this bundled `.js` file, you can run the command `webpack` or `npm build`.
-Running `npm start` will do the build and start the NodeJS server all in one.

-We have yet to setup code watching or hot reloading, so every time you make a front-end change, the code will have to be re-built.

-Although, we are not this far along in the React porting process, I think that we will still have the `index.html` page simply be the login screen, which will redirect to `qroom.html` or something like that, where the React code will be loaded.
+This will build the bundle as well as begin watching for changes in the React code.
+These changes will automatically be rebuilt to the bundled script file.

+So, typically, when writing front end code you'll want two terminals:

+One to start webpack watching and one to start the node server.

 # Test Account
 There is a Spotify acccount for testing QRoom.